 - US Wall plug Charger and DC 1 Female to 2 Male Power Splitter Cable are included.

 - Designed to integrate with Flexible LED Lights, Digital cameras, Booth lighting, Bluetooth speaker, Fish finders, or most 12V/9V/5V DC electronic devices.

 This power bank gets really good user reviews, so it must be doing something right— it's just that what it does is pretty specific and not directed at iPhone and iPad recharging.

-I don't have one of these yet, but it's my next step: with a solar power bank, I can completely remove myself from the need for a wall plug.
-This means that even if my power bank runs down while I'm in the wilderness (possible), or I space out and forget to charge it when I have the chance (likely), I'll be able to get a charge as long as the sun shines.
+Solar portable chargers let you disconnect completely from the grid.
+With a solar power bank, you can completely remove myself from the need for a wall plug.
+This means that even if your power bank runs down while you're in the wilderness (possible), or you space out and forget to charge it when you have the chance (likely), you'll be able to get a charge as long as the sun shines.

 - 24000mAh high capacity

 - Four 2.4A Outputs and & Three 2.4A Inputs